Tinram/MySQL-PDO/README.md

 ## Purpose

+Provide concise and consistent usage of MySQL PDO CRUD statements.

+## Background

-Reduce the amount of PDO prepared statement boilerplate code needed in a legacy MySQL website conversion.
+Created to reduce the amount of PDO prepared statement boilerplate code needed in a legacy MySQL website conversion.

 ## Aims